mrlifelesss/SecureDocsRAG/README.md

 *   *“List the five core capability domains of the AWS CAF Security Perspective.”*
 *   *“What are three recommendations to protect the AWS root user?”* (Then follow up with: *"can you elaborate on the third one?"*)
 *   *“Explain least privilege in IAM and give two concrete implementation methods.”*
+*   *“How do I enable S3 Bucket Keys with a KMS key?
+Provide CLI steps and link to docs.”*
+*   *“Create and replicate a multi-Region KMS key and align the IAM policy—what are the steps?”*

 ---